Predatory Lending: Protect Yourself

 Q: What is predatory lending?

-A: It is a mortgage loan that involves unfair or deceptive practices, such as extremely high interest rates or hidden fees that harm the borrower.
+A: It is a mortgage loan that uses unfair or deceptive practices, such as extremely high interest rates or hidden fees that harm the borrower.

 Q: What is a balloon payment in a loan?